-(DO NOT undertake this exercise for 8-12 weeks post surgery or until you feel comfortable).
+(use a thick mat on the floor or lie on the bed) (DO NOT undertake this exercise for 8-12 weeks post surgery or until you feel comfortable).

 • Lie flat on your back, keeping the natural shape of your spine and your pelvis very still.